SearchWP Blog

 To make a new taxonomy searchable, click the Taxonomies field and select the desired taxonomy.

 For instance, let’s make WordPress consider post tags when performing a search.
-To do that, choose the Tags option from the drop-down menu.
+To do that, choose the Tags option from the dropdown menu.

 Now, let’s see how you can narrow your search to give your visitors more relevant results.